cosmos/ibc-go/docs/ibc/overview.md

 - Standardize an encoding of the packet data.
 - Implement the `IBCModule` interface.

-IBC applications must be written as self-contained modules.
-Read on for a detailed explanation of how to write an IBC application module.
+Read on for a detailed explanation of how to write a self-contained IBC application module.

 ## Components Overview